INFORMATION for Applicants

-To be eligible for a grant, a project should concern the repair, conservation and restoration of a building or structure owned by, leased from, or to be sold by Network Rail or the Highways Agency Historical Railways Estate.
+To be eligible for a grant, a project should concern the repair, conservation and restoration of a building or structure owned by, leased from, or to be sold by Network Rail or the Highways England Historical Railways Estate.
 In addition, such a building or structure should:

 - normally either be listed, sited in a Conservation Area or be a scheduled Ancient Monument; or

 - if listed and / or in a Conservation Area, be recorded as being ‘at risk’ by a local authority; or

 - be, in the Trust’s view, of historic and / or architectural interest although without statutory protection; or